 At Home in Alexandria (AHA) is proud to be Alexandria’s “village”—a group of volunteers giving our neighbors ages 55+ the confidence and practical help to thrive while staying healthy, engaged and connected to our Alexandria community.
 But maybe you don’t yet need the practical support—transportation, errands, technical support, decluttering, light maintenance and other services—that AHA offers.

 We invite you to join a growing group of AHA Associate Members.
-Your annual membership of $250 gives you the opportunity to participate in 120+ social and educational events we host each year.
-And, $200 of that amount is tax-deductible.
+Your annual membership of $300(single) or $350 (household) gives you the opportunity to participate in 120+ social and educational events we host each year.
+And, all but $50 of that fee is tax-deductible.
 You can enjoy the social benefits of AHA and support our organization at the same time.
-Find out what’s special about being part of a “village”!
+Find out what’s special about being part of a “village!”